microsoft/TypeScript-Compiler-Notes/codebase/src/compiler/checker-relations.md

 Another usage of identity is in inference.
 When inferring from one type into another, we get rid of the parts of both types that are identical.
 For example, when inferring from one union to another union, e.g. from `boolean | string | number` to `T | string | number`, we get rid of the identical types on both sides (`string` and `number`) to end up inferring from `boolean` into `T`.
 Yet another example is when checking assignability of two instantiations of the same invariant generic type: two instantiations are still related if their type arguments is identical.

+> **Implementation note:** We try to make checking the above relations fast in the checker's implementation, and we use different strategies to achieve that.
-> **_Implementation note:_** Most of the times, identity is used for object types, and we try to make it quick to check that by interning that information.
+As an example, consider the identity relation.
+Most of the time it is used for object types, and we try to make it quick to check that by interning that information.
 For example, instantiations of the same type with the same arguments produce the same type, so it's fast to check that the instantiated types are identical.
 However, we don't intern all identical object types: anonymous object literal types are not interned.
 So they have distinct types, but they are identical, so we end up having to do a more expensive check to see that they're identical.